Reuse by turning trash into treasures with craft and decorating ideas from The Goddess of Garbage.

 - Opt out of receiving Yellow Pages directories at www.yellowpagesoptout.com.

 The Massachusetts Office of Consumer Affairs and Business Regulation's Consumer Guide to Stopping Junkmail has more information about reducing junkmail and spam email.
 Copies of MassDEP's Junk Mail Reduction Kit are available at Town Hall in the Environmental Management office.

 Recycle CDs and DVDs.
-The Got Books containers at the South St and Manomet transfer stations accept music CDs and movie DVDs, but other discs, as well as their inserts and packaging can be recycled with the Compact Disc Recycling Center of America.
+Discs, as well as their inserts and packaging can be recycled with the Compact Disc Recycling Center of America.
 Check their website for instructions on how to package them and where to mail them.
 Best Buy also accepts discs and jewel cases for recycling at their stores, as well as a variety of electronics and related items.